 United States Army National Guard Overview and Resources

+With the consent of state governors, members or units of the Army National Guard may be appointed, temporarily or indefinitely, to be federally recognized armed force members, in the active or inactive service of the United States.
 If federally recognized, the member or unit becomes part of the Army National Guard of the United States, which is a reserve component of the United States Army, and part of the National Guard of the United States.

 Army National Guard of the United States units or members may be called for federal active duty in times of Congress-sanctioned war or national emergency.
 The President may also call members and units of state Army National Guard, with the consent of state governors to:

 - Repel an invasion into the U.S. by a foreign country or terrorist organization

 - Suppress rebellion or danger of a rebellion by citizens against the authority of the federal government

 - Execute federal laws if the United States or any of its states or territories are invaded or is in danger of invasion by a foreign nation